 Savings outside of the Netherlands

 Do you have property outside the Netherlands?
 Or do you live outside the Netherlands and have property outside the Netherlands?
 This has consequences for the income tax you have to pay.
-The Belastingdienst site provides more info on this for you:
+The Belastingdienst site provides more information on this.

 If you live in the Netherlands and own a vehicle (car, van, motorcycle, trailer or lorry), you will have to pay motor vehicle tax (MRB, Motorrijtuigenbelasting).
 You will automatically receive an assessment from the Dutch Tax and Customs Administration.
 The amount of motor vehicle tax you pay depends on which vehicle you own and several other factors such as: